 The Dialogues discussion, a follow-up to the January 2020 event on the impacts of climate change, focused on the need for human adaptation to increasingly extreme weather events.
 Upcoming Dialogues installments are expected to focus on this issue again.

 Learn about tools that allow us to monitor the impact of climate change and the occurrence of extreme weather events: https://lab.imedd.org/en/tools-for-monitoring-the-effects-of-climate-change

-The SNF DIALOGUES are held through journalism nonprofit iMEdD (incubator for Media Education and Development).
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).

-*The opinions expressed by DIALOGUES participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.